 For the latest CQC report for Westleigh please click the link below:

 All the people who live at Lodge Lane and Westleigh are encouraged to take ownership of where they live and play an active role in the running of the home and indeed, the wider organisation wherever possible.

 We have a wide range of food and drinks on our menus and our catering teams are always happy to meet special dietary requests and needs wherever possible.
 We also provide accessible kitchens so that people can maintain and develop their own catering skills.

 We know that personal relationships are one of the most important things in life and visitors, family, friends and neighbours are welcome at all times of day and we always keep a range of toys, books and games available to keep younger visitors entertained.

-The supported housing service is a part of Warrington Community Living’s Community Network and supports people to live independently in their own tenancies in properties across Warrington.
+The supported housing service supports people to live independently in their own tenancies in properties across Warrington.
 It is designed to support the needs of people dealing with issues relating to their mental health, helping them to maximise their independence and to maintain assured tenancies.

 Whilst there is a common thread of supporting mental health and wellbeing, we know that everyone is different, so every support package will look different.
 We get to know the people we support and all packages of support are based on person centred planning, which means they are tailored to the bespoke needs of the individual.
 The support workers get to know everyone they support as a person.
 Taking an interest in their tastes, talents, hobbies, experiences and ambitions the team work towards supporting them to reach their potential as part of their route to recovery and long term wellbeing.